Comments, compliments and complaints procedure

 We take complaints about our services seriously and deal with them in confidence.
 We use the information to try to improve our services to prevent the same issues happening again.

-When you make a complaint, we will log information about your complaint and your name and contact details.
-Information will only be collected and stored for the purposes of dealing with your complaint and improving our services.
-Your complaint and details will be treated confidentially.
+When you make a complaint, we will log your name, contact information and details about your complaint.
+Information will only be collected and stored for the purpose of dealing with your complaint and improving our services.
+Your information will be treated confidentially.

 Have you been treated fairly?

 If you feel you did not get the service, help or information you expected because of your age, gender, gender identity, race, disability, sexual orientation or religion/belief, please let us know.

 Getting help to make your complaint

 If you feel unable or reluctant to make a complaint yourself, please read our page on getting help to make your complaint for help and advice.